avallip443/cps530-labs/README.md

 This problem uses a PHP program to display one of three possible gifs that is added in a query string in the URL.

 # Lab 9 - MYSQL
 This lab features 5 problems on 5 different web pages using a MySQL database on a Unix server.
+To access the webpages, you must use the TMU-VPN.

 ## Problem 1
 This problem uses a PHP script to populate a table in the database with 10 records of pictures and its picture number, subject, location, and date taken.